wdomitrz/clbla/clbla.md

 Note that this feature has very low priority.

-## An expressions with build-in integers
+## An extension with build-in integers

-This expression would make the programmes execute much faster due to the existence of specialized, build in CPUs' instructions.
+This extension would make the programmes execute much faster due to the existence of specialized, build in CPUs' instructions.
 This might be the default option.